jmurray2011/heka/README.md

 Follow the [Slack instructions](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack) on creating a Slack app with access to Incoming Webhooks, then create an Incoming Webhook for the channel(s) you'd like heka to talk to.
 Make note of the Webhook URLs as you will need to populate the config file with them later.

+This is currently only using Incoming Webhooks, so there is no ```oath``` authentication, etc. I will likely add more features, such as the ability to attach files, in the future.
+For now, no tokens are needed by the project, just an Incoming Webhook URL for each channel you want to talk to.

 ### Installation